AvizNetworks/ones-pyapi/docs/ONES_Intregartion_with_prometheus.md

-# Integrate ONES with Prometheus
+# ONES Integration with Prometheus

 ##  Steps for Integrate ONES with Prometheus